Are you struggling to make sales?

 For instance, if you offer catering services and are writing a blog post about DIY party planning, why not reference your services in your post?
-You can definitely do this is a way that’s not pushy, and that offers real value to your readers (e.g., “If you’re struggling with your party planning and need some extra help, we’re just an email away!
+You can definitely do this is a way that’s not pushy, and that offers real value to your readers and may even generate sales from your blog! (e.g., “If you’re struggling with your party planning and need some extra help, we’re just an email away!
 Click here for your free, no-obligation quote”).

 This final strategy is a more indirect way of making sales through your blog content, but is also one of the most powerful and effective.

-As I already alluded to above, our email list is the primary tool we use here at Boom Social to get leads and sales.
+As I already alluded to above, our email list is the primary tool we use here at KG Enterprises to get leads and sales.
 In fact, 85% of our sales are generated directly through our list!

 This means we always need to be thinking about how we can move our blog visitors into our list.
 We use all of the strategies listed above to do this.
 This means we promote our free e-products (which are available with email signup) in our:

 - Calls to action at the end of blog posts